simplyblock-io/documentation/docs/deployments/kubernetes/k8s-hyperconverged.md

 ## CSI Driver and Storage Node System Requirements

 System requirements for CSI-only (node part) installation can be found [here](install-csi.md#csi-driver-system-requirements).
 However, for nodes, which serve as storage nodes, the [following requirements](../deployment-planning/recommendations.md#operating-system-requirements-control-plane-storage-nodes) apply.
+Also, other requirements such as for [networking](), [minimum system requirements]() and [node sizing]() apply.

 ## Retrieving credentials and creating a pool